Heli Access is now available to the beautiful Panorama B.C. Backcountry!

 - Learn about controlling the human factors involved when fun activities take place in potentially dangerous environment.

 No previous experience is necessary.
 Travel in avalanche terrain on skis, snowboard, snowshoes, or snowmobile is needed to access instructional locations.

 Most avalanche courses are arranged on a custom basis or combined with another adventure to best suit the needs and experience of your group.
-Pease Contact us for bookings of an AST 1, AST 2, CRS or to create a custom Course!
+Pease Contact us for custom bookings of an AST 1, AST 2, CRS or to create another custom Course!